Underground cable relocations

 Will this stage be as disruptive as the trenching?

 Disruption should be lower than during the trenching phase.
-However, some traffic management and lane changes will still be needed around each access pit for safety.
+However, some traffic management and lane changes will still be needed around individual joint bays for safety.

 Will I still be able to access my home or business?